phalcon-orphanage/docs/en/reference/volt.rst

 +-------------------+--------------------------------------------------------------------------------------------------------------------------------+---------+

-The compilation path is generated according to the above options, if the developer wants total freedom defining the compilation path, an anonymous function can be used to generate the compilation path, this function receives the relative path to the template in the views directory.
+The compilation path is generated according to the above options, if the developer wants total freedom defining the compilation path, an anonymous function can be used to generate it, this function receives the relative path to the template in the views directory.
 The following examples show how to change the compilation path dynamically:

 .. code-block:: php